BoltzExchange/boltz-backend/docs/claiming-swaps.md

 ## EVM

-On EVM chains, a deployed contract is used for enforcing swaps onchain.
-The code of our contracts can be found in [boltz-core](https://github.com/BoltzExchange/boltz-core/tree/v2.1.0/contracts).
-To fetch the addresses of the swap contracts Boltz is using `GET /chain/contracts`.
+On EVM chains, a contract is used for enforcing swaps onchain.
+The source code of Boltz's contracts can be found [here](https://github.com/BoltzExchange/boltz-core/tree/v2.1.0/contracts).
+To fetch the current addresses of Boltz's swap contracts, use `GET /chain/contracts`.

 ### Submarine Swaps

-The `lock` function of the swap contract is used to lockup coins for a Submarine Swap.
-All the parameter values are returned in the response when creating the swap.
+The `lock` function of the swap contract is used to lock up coins for a Submarine Swap.
+All parameter values are returned in the response when creating the swap.

-With the `refund` function of the contract, locked coins can be refunded in case the swap failed.
-This function takes almost the same parameters as `lock`, so the data from the response of the swap creation should be stored after locking coins in case they are needed again for a refund.
-In case that information is not available, all parameters required for a refund can be queried from the `Lockup` event logs of the contract.
-Those event logs are indexed by `refundAddress` which is the address with which the client locked the coins.
+With the `refund` function of the contract, locked coins can be refunded in case the swap fails.
+This function takes similar parameters as `lock`, so the values from the response of the swap creation should be stored.
+If this information is not available, all parameters required for a refund can also be queried from the `Lockup` event logs of the contract.
+The event logs are indexed by `refundAddress`,which is the address with which the client locked the coins.

 To refund before the time lock of the swap expired, an EIP-712 signature can be requested from Boltz.
-`GET /swap/submarine/{id}/refund` to obtain that signature and use it in the `refundCooperative` function of the contract.
-Similarly to cooperative Taproot refunds, Boltz will only return such a signature in case the swap has failed already.
+Use `GET /swap/submarine/{id}/refund` to obtain this signature and use it in the `refundCooperative` function of the contract.
+Similarly to cooperative Taproot refunds, Boltz will only return such a signature if the swap has failed already.

 ### Reverse Swaps

 To claim coins locked in the contract, use the function `claim`.
 All parameters apart from the `preimage` are returned in the response when creating the swap.
-The client needs to make sure to securely store the preimage after creating the swap to make sure that claiming the coins locked for it is possible.
+The API client is responsible for securely storing the preimage after the swap.

 ## Legacy